 What to Expect: Gum Graft Types

-There are actually three common types of gum grafts that your dentist open on Saturday can custom-fit for your specific needs:
+There are actually three common types of gum grafts that your dentist at Park Avenue Smiles in Yonkers, NY can custom-fit for your specific needs:

 - Connective-tissue grafts are the most common method of treating root exposure.
 A small flap skin is cut into the roof or soft palate of your mouth.
 The tissue under the small flap is called subbepithelial connective tissue.
 This tissue is removed and attached to your gum to cover the exposed root.
 Then the flap of skin originally cut is stitched back into place.